RasikaWarade/think-rethink-reinforce/_posts/2022-01-30-chrome-webpack.md

 # What's Next!

 Feel free to use this template as boilerplate and update as per your own requirements.
-As I mentioned this bundling would help when you want to access some remotely hosted code / libraries, and in my next blog you will see an example of I utilized it.
+As I mentioned this bundling would help when you want to access some remotely hosted code / libraries, and in my next blog you will see an example of how I utilized it.